 Environmental protection and sustainable development rely on concerted efforts from all industries and society.
 We aim to reduce the adverse environmental impacts of our business operations to the minimum.
-We have integrated environmental sustainability into the fundamental of our business strategy and operational practices, and are committed to creating greater long-term sustainable value for both the Group and the environment.
+We have integrated environmental sustainability into the fundamentals of our business strategy and operational practices, and are committed to creating greater long-term sustainable value for both the Group and the environment.

-The Group is wholly committed to mitigating negative environmental impacts linked with its business activities.
+The Group is wholly committed to mitigating negative environmental impacts linked to its business activities.
 An incident response team (the "Response Team") has been established in our environmental management system and it was formed to deal with any incidents that will potentially bring adverse implications to the environment.
 The Response Team manages the incident handling mechanism including incident detection and documentation, detailed investigation and analysis, remedial action plan and incident disclosure.
 The management system is reviewed by the management on an annual basis to ensure its effectiveness.
+The environmental management system of Qingdao Xinhongyao Construction Technology Company Limited ("Xinhongyao Construction"), which was acquired by the Group in the PRC, is certified to the ISO14001:2015 standard.

 We have also formulated related environmental policies and initiatives to promote sustainability within our business.
 We constantly uphold the principles of emission reduction and resources efficiency in our environmental management approaches by implementing measures that promote energy efficiency, waste reduction, and other green initiatives.
 The Group is also committed to educating its employees in raising their awareness of environmental protection and complying with relevant environmental laws and regulations.
-Within our policy framework, we continuously look for opportunities to pursue environmentally friendly measures which enhance our environmental performance by minimising the consumption of energy and other resources.
+Within our policy framework, we continuously look for opportunities to pursue environmentally friendly measures that enhance our environmental performance by minimising the consumption of energy and other resources.

-During the Financial Year, the Group was not aware of any material non-compliance with environmental-related laws and regulations, including but not limited to, the Environmental Quality Act 1974 of Malaysia, Environmental Quality (Clean Air) Regulations 1978 of Malaysia, the Environmental Quality (Sewage and Industrial Effluents) Regulations 1979 of Malaysia, the Air Pollution Control Ordinance of Hong Kong, the Waste Disposal Ordinance of Hong Kong, the Environmental Protection Law of the PRC, and the Law of the PRC on the Prevention and Control of Atmospheric Pollution that would have a significant impact on the Group.
+During the Financial Year, the Group was not aware of any material non-compliance with environmental-related laws and regulations, including but not limited to, the Environmental Quality Act 1974 of Malaysia, Environmental Quality (Clean Air) Regulations 1978 of Malaysia, the Environmental Quality (Sewage and Industrial Effluents) Regulations 1979 of Malaysia, the Air Pollution Control Ordinance of Hong Kong, the Waste Disposal Ordinance of Hong Kong, the Environmental Protection Law of the People's Republic of China, and the Law of the People's Republic of China on the Prevention and Control of Atmospheric Pollution that would have a significant impact on the Group.